Commonly confused words

 last vs. take

-last vs. take last (the time things continue) The show lasted for two hours.
+last vs. take last (to continue to exist) The show lasted for two hours.
 The battery will last for six hours.
-This sum of money will last me a month. [more meanings] take (the time needed to do things) It will take me about six days to finish the job.
-How long it …
+This amount of money will last me for a month. [more meanings] take (the time required to complete tasks) It will take me about six days to finish the …

 Read More »